Josesx506/Odin_Project_FS/05_React/09_shopping_cart/README.md

 - Used only 2 useEffects to render cache on application load with cleanup functions
 - Wrap major components like `nav` and `footer` within the app layout to prevent individual imports.
 - Learnt to use NextJS `Error()` components to render custom error status codes and messages
+- Implemented Pagination to limit volume of data rendered per page.
 - Utilized functions from `Cart` context provider to render product quantities and update cart values interactively.
 - Implemented all routes as **server components**, then imported client components to fetch data from custom hooks and client providers.
 - Learnt to import google fonts from nextJS as variables and use them across multiple css files from `layout.js`
 - Learnt to generate css variables like component index from jsx and make it accessible within css files for animation and design.
 (Check memory card project `<Win />` component too).
 - Utilized LocalForage with indexDB backend for caching data on client and persisting updates following refresh
     > [!TODO]
-    > Learn how to encrypt data in client cache for security purposes
+    > Learn how to encrypt data in client cache for security purposes and revalidate cache data as part of ISR (Wouldn't work on github)
 - Used first react utility function to format currency values.
 - Used grid areas for the first time to improve card arrangement across media queries.